F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

 - **build time**: use the [`add_custom_command`](https://cmake.org/cmake/help/latest/command/add_custom_command.html) command
     - can be run both before and after the build step using the `PRE_BUILD` and `POST_BUILD` options

+To both commands, we can pass the `COMMAND` as a list of strings, where the first string is the command to execute.

+Additionally, when using the `add_custom_command` command, we can to use the `COMMAND_EXPAND_LISTS` option to expand the generator expressions in the command.

 # CMake Cache
 CMake has two types of variables: